GTT-Technologies/SimuSage-Lead-TSL-Oxidation/README.md

-The files in this repository correspond to the Simusage source code of the model described in the publication "A dynamic thermochemistry-based process model for lead smelting in the TSL process" (JSM, XXX-YYY-ZZZ).
+The files in this repository correspond to the Simusage source code of the model described in the publication "A dynamic thermochemistry-based process model for lead smelting in the TSL process" (JSM, https://doi.org/10.1007/s40831-021-00387-7).
 The computational model is able to describe the evolution in time of the phases formed in the different regions of the reactor as a function of the material inputs and of the process parameters.
 The model is designed in such a way to simulate the reactions occurring in the oxidation stage of the TSL process as applied to the extraction of lead from a lead sulfide concentrate.
 The modelling approach is also